FIRST® – WCPA

 Please gather the three documents needed to volunteer with FIRST Western & Central PA

-Make copies of the documents and MAIL the copies to Daphne Frownfelter, 5820 3rd St., Verona, PA 15147-2448.
 PLEASE DO NOT EMAIL THE DOCUMENTS.
-Once received, the copies of your background check will be recorded and kept in an undisclosed location In accordance with FIRST’s GDPR guidelines.
+Once received, the copy of your document will be recorded and kept in an undisclosed location in accordance with FIRST’s GDPR guidelines.

 Coaches mentors and other adults regardless of state of residency or location of the team are required to be in compliance with the: